sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 (\ell_{w_1} - \ell_{w_0}) \perp (\ell_{w_2} - \ell_{w_1}) \quad \text{for } w_2 \prec w_1 \prec w_0
 $$

-> Lastly, they show that in their transformed space, categorical features form polytopes in $n$-dimensions.
+Lastly, they show that in their transformed space, categorical features form polytopes in $n$-dimensions.
 They empirically show these results to hold in the [Gemma-2B](https://ai.google.dev/gemma) model and use the WordNet hierarchy to validate them at scale.

 ## Ablations

-To study concepts that do not form such semantic categories and hierarchies, we add the following two datasets:
+While we find the dataset they study (animal categories and hierarchies) to indeed exhibit the geometry they predict, to study concepts that do not form such semantic categories and hierarchies, we add the following two datasets:

 ### Semantically Correlated Concepts